krishaiquin/gossip-glomers/challenge_2/README.md

 - <b>Next steps</b>
     - Research if and why current approach is not good enough </br>
     - Research better ways to generate globally unique IDs
-    - Implement the better solution
+    - Implement a better solution